-This recipe combines puttanesca sauce with chicken that has been sautéed first, then gently simmered to absorb all the flavours.
+Chicken Puttanesca combines the classic Neopolitan sauce with chicken that has been sautéed first, then gently simmered to absorb all the wonderful flavours.

 - 2 tbsp Olive oil